 The new sports pitches and outdoor facilities at Claires Court will include:

 - All weather hockey/football pitches

 - Central quadrangle with an amphitheatre style courtyard

 Claires Court are delighted to have teamed up with the Maidenhead Hockey Club to allow the club access to the excellent sports facilities during evenings and weekends.

 Like the school, we see this as marvellous opportunity to consolidate all our activities into one location.
 This will ensure our future and enable the club to grow whilst continuing to provide a range of opportunities for adults and young people to participate in and enjoy hockey to the full Maidenhead Hockey Club

 Maidenhead hockey club

 The school will continue to seek other community groups and sports teams with an interest in sharing the new facilities.

 Environment and Sustainability

 Consolidation of staff, pupils and school resources will create a more efficient environment.
-There will be a greatly reduced demand for energy and maintenance, as two of current sites, with energy ratings of F and G, will be replaced with buildings rated B or higher.
+There will be a greatly reduced demand for energy and maintenance, as two of the current sites, with energy ratings of F and G, will be replaced with buildings rated B or higher.
 The buildings will have a BREEAM (sustainability assessment) target of ‘very good’.